DIY Fabric Gift Bags

 And then there's the giant mess in your living room after all the presents are opened.
 Some of the wrapping paper can be recycled, some can't, and you end up with a ton of paper in your trash can.

-A couple of years ago, I decided to sew drawstring gift bags of all sizes to use for Christmas presents.
-A little bit of work up front and I’d never have to buy wrapping paper again.
+A couple of years ago, I decided to make fabric gift bags of all sizes to use for Christmas presents.
+I figured with a little bit of work up front, I'd never have to buy wrapping paper again.

 It was too good to be true!

-Yes, yes it was.
 I realized at the end of the day that nobody had returned the bags their gifts were in.
 So here I am, sewing up another set of reusable gift bags.
-This time I took some pictures so you can make them too. 🙂
+This time I took pictures so you can make them too. 🙂

 You do NOT need any kind of fancy sewing skills to make these bags.
-You can even sew them by hand if you don’t have a sewing machine.
+You can even sew them by hand if you don't have a sewing machine (or use a hot glue gun with fabric glue--I won't tell).

-Fabric of your choice.
-I used 100% cotton with a holiday print, but you could use Star Wars fabric for the sci-fi fan in your house, or maybe Paw Patrol or Disney princesses for the younger crowd.
+- Fabric of your choice: I used 100% cotton with a holiday print, but you can use any type your recipient would like.

 Turn the fabric over so you're looking at the wrong side.
 Fold the top two inches over so the fold runs off the side of the fabric.